SVGFusion: A VAE-Diffusion Transformer for Vector Graphic Generation: Methods

 \section{Methods}

-Our task is to generate editable SVGs from input text prompts.
-As illustrated in Fig.~\ref{fig:pipeline}, our model first trains a Vector-Pixel Fusion Variational Autoencoder (VP-VAE) to learn a latent space $\mathcal{Z}$ for SVGs.
+Our task is to generate SVGs from input text prompts.
+As illustrated in Fig.~\ref{fig:pipeline}, our method first trains a Vector-Pixel Fusion Variational Autoencoder (VP-VAE) to learn a latent space $\mathcal{Z}$ for SVGs.
 Next, a Vector Space Diffusion Transformer (VS-DiT) is trained within this latent space to generate new latent codes conditioned on text prompts.
 Once trained, given an input text and a randomly sampled latent code, our model produces an SVG that is semantically aligned with the text.
-In the following sections, we first describe the process of converting SVG code into SVG embeddings (Sec.\ref{sec:neural_svg}), followed by discussions on VP-VAE (Sec.\ref{sec:vp_vae}) and VS-DiT (Sec.~\ref{sec:dit}).
+In this section, we first describe the process of converting SVG code into SVG embeddings (Sec.\ref{sec:svg_rep}), followed by explanation of VP-VAE (Sec.\ref{sec:vp_vae}) and VS-DiT (Sec.~\ref{sec:dit}).